SteffenPL/steffenpl.github.io/src/research/projects/epithelial-to-mesenchymal.md

 ## To be continued...

-This description is about ongoing research, as such, it is subject to change and non of the results is final.
+This description is about ongoing research, as such, it is subject to change and none of the results is final.

 [^1]: For non-biologists: An example of epithelial tissue is your skin.